MichaelSzczepaniak/TranalyzerPresentation/index.md

 Have fun, make money and remember: Test it before you trade it!

-###### WARNING: THIS PRESENTATION IS ONLY FOR EDUCATIONAL PURPOSES.
+###### DISCLAIMER:  USE AT YOUR OWN RISK.
+THIS PRESENTATION IS ONLY FOR EDUCATIONAL PURPOSES.
 PLEASE DO YOUR HOMEWORK BEFORE ENGAGING IN REAL TRADING.
-THE TA APPLICATION HAS NO WARRANTY AND NO CLAIMS OF IT ACCURACY ARE BEING MADE OR IMPLIED IN THIS PRESENTATION.
+THE TA APPLICATION HAS NO WARRANTY AND NO CLAIMS REGARDING ACCURACY ARE BEING MADE OR IMPLIED IN THIS PRESENTATION.